 Division of Family Planning

 The Division of Family Planning in the Department of Obstetrics and Gynecology at NYU Langone Health is committed to providing culturally competent and evidence-based reproductive healthcare to every individual, regardless of race, ethnicity, socioeconomic status, or citizenship.
-We believe that all people deserve the means to control when, whether, and with whom they have families.
+We believe that all people deserve the means to decide when, whether, and with whom they have families.

 Our History of Family Planning